School Programs & Field Trips

 Stone Wall Stories

 Why do we have so many stone walls in New England?
 This program focuses on Connecticut’s geological history.
 Come take a hike around our stone walls and learn their stories.
+Story 1: How did glaciers form the landscape?
+(The Ice Age 20,000 years ago).
+Story 2: Who built the stone walls?
+(European Settlers 200-300 years ago).
+Story 3: Who is using the stone walls today?
 Students will perform a hands-on simulation as they learn the ancient story of our glacial geological past and the historic story of the farmers who persevered to build the walls.
-They will learn how to date stonewalls in their own neighborhood, and meet a live animal as they learn today’s story and the importance of these walls to many of our local species.
+They will learn how to date stonewalls in their own neighborhood by measuring the lichen that grows on them, and meet a live animal as they learn today’s story and the importance of these walls to many of our local species.

 Did you know insects taste with their feet and smell with the antennae?
 Learn what makes insects different, meet some live insects as well as live animals that depend on insects for food.
 Many insects lay their eggs in the water.
 Scoop in our swamp to see what some look like before they emerge as adults.